 - In the “Search comments by username” box, type in the username, or part of the username.

-- Then scroll down and the VidIQ extension will scrape through all of the comments and you’ll only be left with commenters with the specific username.
+- Then scroll down and the VidIQ extension will scrape through all of the comments and you’ll only be left with commenters with a specific username.

 It’s important to scroll down so that the comments continue to load.
 Depending on how many comments there are, this can take a couple of minutes.
 On average, it normally takes about a minute to scrape through 1,000 comments.